 - Once you have a few chords memorized, apply them to progressions.

-- Learn your favorite songs using the chords you memorized.
+- Learn songs using the chords you memorized.

-- Practice both open and barre chords over songs and progressions.
+- Practice open and barre chords over songs and progressions.

-By learning how to play guitar chords, memorizing them, and then practicing progressions and songs, you’ll get the most out of your practice time.
+By learning guitar chords, memorizing them, and practicing progressions and songs, you’ll get the most out of your practice time.

-Lastly, learning how to play chords on guitar isn’t all that difficult.
+Lastly, learning how to play chords on guitar isn’t that difficult.

-Learning how to switch chords, in time, smoothly is hard to do.
+Learning how to switch chords smoothly is hard to do.

-So, make sure that you work any chords you learn over progressions.
+So, make sure that you work chords over progressions.

-With time, and some patience, you’ll nail those chords and learn to play your favorite songs on the guitar.
+With time, you’ll nail those chords and learn to play your favorite songs on guitar.

 Popular Guitar Chord Progressions

-To help you learn how to play the guitar chords in this lesson, here are 5 popular chord progressions with backing tracks that you can jam along to in your practicing.
+Here are 5 popular chord progressions with backing tracks that you can jam along with in your practicing.

-After you’ve learned even your first major chords, you can practice those shapes over the I IV V I chord progression.
+After you’ve learned even your first major chords, practice those shapes over the I IV V I progression.

-By practicing chords this way, you’ll get the shapes under your fingers, and practice moving between those chords on the fretboard.
+By practicing this way, you get the shapes under your fingers and practice moving between chords on the fretboard.

-Switching between guitar chords is often the hardest part about playing chord shapes on the guitar.
+Switching between shapes is often the hardest part about playing guitar chords.

-These chord progressions will help you get over that hurdle in your playing, and you’ll learn some cool songs at the same time.
+These progressions help you get over that hurdle, and learn some cool songs at the same time.

 That’s a practice room win-win!

-Each progression is written out in one key, with a backing track in that same key to jam along to when first learning these chords.
+Each progression is written in one key, with a backing track to jam with when first learning these chords.

-That’ll get you started before you explore these chord progressions and songs in other keys on the guitar.
+That gets you started, before you explore these progressions and songs in other keys.

 I IV V I Chord Progression

-Here are a few examples of I IV V I songs that you can learn after you’ve gotten these chords under your fingers.
+Here are some I IV V I songs that you can learn after you’ve gotten these chords under your fingers.

 I IV V I Backing Track 1451 Backing Track